daoquangtung2411/maio_assignment3/README.md

 # To reproduce repository from scratch, follow below instructions:
 # Clone the repository
 git clone https://github.com/daoquangtung2411/maio_assignment3.git

+*Note: You should set the File Sharing in Docker before run this or else you might run into problem.
+Add your path to the docker compose folder to Docker in Docker -> Preferences -> Resource -> File Sharing*
+# Move to directory
+cd maio_assignment3

 # Run docker
 # Version 0.1